Last Updated on October 4, 2022 by Andrew Pirie

 Gymnast Dipa Karmakar also scored a bronze medal in the Gymnastics at the 2014 Commonwealth Games – Women’s Vault making her the first-ever female Indian gymnast.

-There aren’t many Indian gymnasts who have made a name for themselves at the international levels.
+There aren’t many Indian gymnasts who have made a name for themselves at the international level.
 The only gymnast, most Indians, have heard of is Dipa Karmakar.

 It is an upcoming sport and has a minimal history in our country.